 The MDG Achievement Fund (MDG-F) was established by the Government of Spain and the United Nations Development Programme (UNDP) to accelerate efforts to reach the Millennium Development Goals.
-Environment and Climate Change is one of eight thematic areas supported by the MDG-F. The objective of this part of the fund is to help reduce poverty and vulnerability in eligible countries by supporting interventions that improve environmental management and service delivery at the national and local level, increase access to new financing mechanisms and enhance capacity to adapt to climate change.
-This part of the fund is now closed, although finance for approved projects is still being disbursed and monitored by CFU.
+Environment and Climate Change was one of eight thematic areas supported by the MDG-F. The objective of this part of the fund was to help reduce poverty and vulnerability in eligible countries by supporting interventions that improved environmental management and service delivery at the national and local level, increased access to new financing mechanisms and enhanced capacity to adapt to climate change.
+The MDG-F is no longer active.

 |Official Fund Website||www.mdgfund.org/|